chris-j-akers/thos-light-jekyll-theme/_posts/2020-12-01-thos-light-jekyll-theme.md

   <dt>contact links</dt>
   <dd>Based on information in <code>_config.yml</code> (email, github, linkedin) </dd>
-  <dd>Although these are plain text by default, they can easily be changed to font-awesome icons by editing the <code>sidebar.html</code> include file and adding the necessary references to the <code>head.html</code> include.</dd>
+  <dd>Although these are plain text by default, they can easily be changed to font-awesome icons by editing the <code>sidebar.html</code> include file and adding the necessary references to the <code>head.html</code> include.</dd> If required, the font-size can be adjusted in the `.side-panel-contacts` css class.
 </dl>

 ## table of contents